Metaswitch/clearwater-readthedocs/docs/Modifying_Clearwater_settings.md

     hss_hostname
     hss_port

-To change one of these settings, if you are using Clearwater's [automatic clustering](Clearwater_Automatic_Clustering) functionality:
+To change one of these settings, if you are using Clearwater's [automatic configuration sharing](Automatic_Clustering_Config_Sharing) functionality:

 *   Edit `/etc/clearwater/shared_config` on *one* node and change to the new value.
 *   Run `/usr/share/clearwater/bin/upload_shared_config` to upload the new config to etcd.